tmastersmart/pi-talk/README.md

 Webmin is recomended with it you can set up log rotation and start up options using a web interface. https://www.webmin.com/deb.html

+The webserver needs permission to read from /home/pi/Music and write to /home/pi It should have access if it was installe by pi home but if it cant do this and you see no log in home go to webmin access user www-data and add it to group root.

 You may modify espeak command the docs are here http://espeak.sourceforge.net/commands.html